 What does it do?

-Fluoride toothpaste safely and effectively helps to prevent tooth decay, when formulated correctly and used as directed.
-Fluoride helps diminish demineralization of tooth enamel and even enhances the remineralization of potential decay spots, strengthening the enamel.
+Sodium fluoride in toothpaste and mouthwash safely and effectively helps to prevent tooth decay, when formulated correctly and used as directed.
+Fluoride helps diminish demineralization of tooth enamel and enhances the remineralization of potential weak spots, strengthening the enamel.

 How is it made?